 Flatpak

-Flatpak builds upon existing technologies such as cgroups, namespaces, bind mounts, and seccomp in the Linux kernel, OSTree from Project Atomic, and the OCI format developed by the Open Container Initiative.
+Flatpak builds upon existing technologies such as CGroups, namespaces, bind mounts, and seccomp in the Linux kernel, OSTree from Project Atomic, and the OCI format developed by the Open Container Initiative.

 - ⚠️ Important: Users who want to use bleeding-edge Flatpaks can enable Flathub-beta.
 Do it at your own risk.